SU-SWS/stanford_person_tagging/README.md

 Description
 ---

-The Stanford Module Example module is used to do some things.
-Please put a description of what this module does so that a new developer can get a quick understanding about what this module does.
+The Stanford Person Tagging module is used to tag Stanford Person content with taxonomy terms based on Stanford workgroup membership.

 Accessibility
 ---